Sugar Ray Leonard: Media appearances

-Leonard competed on season 12 of Dancing with the Stars, which premiered on Monday, March 21, 2011, on ABC.
-His partner was Anna Trebunskaya.
-He was voted off in Week 4 of the show.
+In 2009, Leonard was a celebrity contestant on Are You Smarter Than a 5th Grader?, in which he made $50,000 for the Juvenile Diabetes Research Foundation.
+Two years later, he competed on season 12 of ABC's Dancing with the Stars with Anna Trebunskaya, who were voted off in Week 4 of the show.
 During his appearance on The Colbert Report in 2011, Leonard was defeated by host Stephen Colbert in a thumb wrestling contest.
 He appeared as a guest at the chef's table, along with Tito Ortiz, during the tenth season of Hell's Kitchen.
 He is the celebrity spokesperson for the Atlanta law firm John Foy and Associates, PC.

 Leonard was also the subject of a Seinfeld episode (season 6, episode 21) where George tries to flatter his boss by saying he looks like Sugar Ray Leonard.
 The real Leonard (a Seinfeld fan) mentioned that he was told about the episode by friends and family but had never seen it for himself until a friend gave him the DVD set for a gift.

 In March 2019, Leonard made a guest appearance on the popular daily morning show on YouTube, Good Mythical Morning, hosted by Rhett McLaughlin and Link Neal.
 In this episode of the "March Milkness" series (where Rhett and Link created a March Madness style bracket to determine the best breakfast cereal), Leonard was brought in to break a tie between the Fruity Region Champion, Froot Loops, and the Chocolatey Region Champion, Oreo O's.
 His decision was to push Froot Loops onto the Finals, where they were taken out by Cinnamon Toast Crunch.